FuckingNode/FuckingNode/src/functions/modules/README.md

 ---

-> FYI, Instruction Modules are like language support packs and Extension Modules are, you guessed it, extensions.
+> FYI, Instruction Modules are like language/runtime support packs and Extension Modules are, you guessed it, extensions.

 Note: Sometimes they're called modules (more logical name) and sometimes they're called "nodes".
 Calling them Nodes is less clear, but fits in way better by giving back a meaning to "FuckingNode", which supporting Rust doesn't make that much sense of a name now.
 Final name remains undecided, despite this README using "modules".